Ben Shapiro: 2015–present: Host and The Daily Wire

+Shapiro at the University of Missouri in 2015.

 In 2012, Shapiro joined KRLA-AM 870 as a host on their morning radio program alongside Heidi Harris and Brian Whitman.
-By 2016, he was one of the hosts for KRLA's The Morning Answer, a conservative radio show.
-Internal emails showed that Shapiro faced pressure from Salem Media executives, the syndicate that owned the show, to be more supportive of Donald Trump during the 2016 United States presidential election.
-Shapiro, however, remained highly critical of Trump throughout the election.
+By 2016, he was one of the hosts for KRLA's The Morning Answer talk show.
+Despite pressure from Salem Media executives for show hosts to be more supportive of Donald Trump during the 2016 United States presidential election, Shapiro remained critical of Trump throughout the campaign.

 Shapiro and Jeremy Boreing founded The Daily Wire on September 21, 2015.
 He serves as editor emeritus as well as the host of his online political podcast The Ben Shapiro Show, which is broadcast every weekday.
 As of March 2019, the podcast was ranked by Podtrac as the second most popular podcast in the U.S. Westwood One began syndicating The Ben Shapiro Show podcast to radio in April 2018.
 In 2018, Politico described the podcast as "massively popular".
 In January 2019, Westwood One expanded Shapiro's one-hour podcast-to-radio program, adding a nationally syndicated two-hour live radio show, for three hours of Ben Shapiro programming daily.
-As of March 2019, according to Westwood One, The Ben Shapiro Show is being carried by more than 200 stations, including in nine of the top ten markets.
-In June 2020, Shapiro stepped down from his role as editor-in-chief, which he had held since the site's founding, and took on the role of editor emeritus.
+As of March 2019, according to Westwood One, The Ben Shapiro Show was being carried by more than 200 stations, and was broadcast in nine of the top ten markets.

 In September 2018, Shapiro started hosting The Ben Shapiro Election Special on Fox News.
 The limited-run series covered news and issues relating to the 2018 midterm elections.
 Shapiro has made frequent appearances on PragerU with talks on intersectionality and Hollywood with 4,900,000 to 8,400,000 views as of December 2018.

 In 2021, Ben Shapiro's podcast was ranked 9th most listened to on Apple podcasts.
+In June 2020, Shapiro stepped down from his role as editor-in-chief of The Daily Wire — a position he'd held since the site's founding — taking on the role of editor emeritus.